Updated Thursday 6 January 2022

-We are continuing to assess new applications, and are preparing to welcome our new students in September 2020 as usual.
-If you think that you can no longer commence your studies in September 2020, please contact your firstname.lastname@example.org.
+We are continuing to assess new applications, and are preparing to welcome new students in September 2022, as usual.
+If you think that you can no longer commence your studies in September 2022, please contact firstname.lastname@example.org.
 Our Admissions Team can discuss your options with you.

 Normally, U.S. Federal Aid regulations state that any programme at a non-U.S. university which includes online teaching and learning is ineligible for Federal Aid.

 On Friday 27 March 2020, the US Senate passed the Third COVID 19 Coronavirus Bill (H.R.
 748).
 Among other provisions, the Bill allows for eligible programmes that would normally be taught in a traditional classroom setting to be taught through online learning for the duration of the COVID-19 emergency.
 The Bill will be applied retroactively to all programmes that have moved online since 1 March 2020.

 On 1 March 2021, the US Department of Education clarified that the CARES Act Provisions (including allowances for online education) have been extended to either 30 June 2022 or the 30 June following the announcement of end of the pandemic, whichever is later.
 Accordingly, recipients of US Federal Loans studying at UCD may continue to be in receipt of their loans even though their programmes have temporarily moved to online teaching and learning.